Skip to content ↓

 Clerking

 The Board is supported by a highly skilled and competent accredited Clerk to Governors.
-All meetings are minuted and copies of minutes are held in the school’s office.
-The Clerk has a number of key duties, including: advising the Board on procedural and legal matters, maintaining a timetable for policy review, compiling a register of Governor’s business interests, and updating a log of governor activity including school visits and training attendance.
+The minutes of all meetings are carefully recorded and copies are held in the school’s office.
+The Clerk has a number of key duties, including: advising the Board on procedural and legal matters; maintaining a timetable for policy review; compiling a register of governors’ business interests; and maintaining a log of governor activity including school visits and training attendance.
 The Clerk also ensures that governor information for inclusion in a national database is submitted to the Department for Education on a timely basis.
-Minutes of Governing Board meetings are available to interested parties on request.
+Minutes of governing board meetings are available to interested parties on request.
 Please contact the school office.

 Chair of Governors